rubocop/ruby-style-guide/README.md

     ```

 * <a name="no-semicolon"></a>
   Don't use `;` to separate statements and expressions.
-As a corollary - use one
+As a corollary&mdash;use
-  expression per line.
+  one expression per line.
 <sup>[[link](#no-semicolon)]</sup>

   ```Ruby